-Now that you know it’s possible to learn Spanish quickly on YouTube, there’s just one thing left to do: turn on your computer and aprender a habler español!
+Now that you know it’s possible to learn Spanish quickly on YouTube, there’s just one thing left to do: turn on your computer and aprender a hablar español!

-Still, YouTube is not as good a method as a private Spanish lesson.
-Video is usually just a supplemental resource, as it lacks a mechanism to correct student’s errors in grammar, etc. A private Spanish teacher is able to guide his or her students, to serve as a sort of personal trainer, while YouTube videos don’t offer as personalized an experience.
+Still, YouTube might not be quite as good a method as a private Spanish lesson.
+Video is usually just a supplemental resource, as it lacks a mechanism to correct student’s errors in grammar, etc. A private Spanish teacher is able to guide his or her students, to serve as a sort of personal trainer, while YouTube videos don’t offer as personalised an experience.

 Videos serve as a resource for your classes, allowing you to progress at your rhythm, comfortably at home.
 The most important thing is to have fun.
 And YouTube is ideal for this.